dimauromattia/SingletScalar_DM/docs/source/index.rst

     make rst

-If you want to build the documentation in a certain format, specifying a ``<builder>`` among the `available builders <https://www.sphinx-doc.org/en/master/usage/builders/index.html>`_:
+If you want to build the documentation in a certain format, you can specify a ``<builder>`` among the `available builders <https://www.sphinx-doc.org/en/master/usage/builders/index.html>`_:

 .. code-block:: bash